IsaiahByrd/cmsc433-pokemon-game/README.md

-# Pokémon Flask Server
+# Pokémon Web Game

-This project is a Flask-based web server for CMSC433.
+This project is a Pokémon Game for CMSC433.
 Follow the instructions below to set it up and run it locally.

 ## Requirements